Google

 Ford Introduces Assembly Line , The Ford Motor Company introduced the continuous moving assembly line which could produce a complete car every two-and-a-half minutes.
 This change is one of the most significant changes in Car production and allowed Ford to sell cars cheaper than any other manufacturer which forced the others to also move to automated production lines.

 Federal Trade Commission , The Federal Trade Commission was organized following the Federal Trade Commission Act in 1914.
-Its principal mission is the promotion of "consumer protection" and the elimination and prevention of what regulators perceive to be "anti-competitive" business practices, one of it's roles is to enforce antitrust laws.
+Its principal mission is the promotion of "consumer protection" and the elimination and prevention of what regulators perceive to be "anti-competitive" business practices.
+One of its roles is to enforce antitrust laws.

 Irish Home Rule , The British Parliament passes Irish Home Rule, but the start of World War One prevents it from having any effect.
 It had been made to submit a degree of autonomy to that particular country within the bounds of the British Empire.
 The desire for home rule had started in 1870 with the Home Government Association or Home Rule League, which were led by the very un-Irish sounding Isaac Butt and Charles Parnell.
 Their calls for land reform and a denominal education system were obstructed, and the law wasn't passed until September 18th, 1914.